cosmos/cosmos-sdk/docs/architecture/adr-004-split-denomination-keys.md

 `GetBalance(addr AccAddress, denom string) sdk.Coin` and `SetBalance(addr AccAddress, coin sdk.Coin)` methods will be added to the bank keeper to retrieve & set balances, respectively.

-Balances will be stored first by the address, then by the denomination:
+Balances will be stored first by the address, then by the denomination (the reverse is also possible, but retrieval of all balances for a single account is presumed to be more frequent):

 ```golang
 func BalanceKey(addr sdk.AccAddress, denom string) []byte {